Fine Arts Capital Campaign

 Fine Arts Educational Building Campaign

-The Woodlands Christian Academy has launched a capital campaign to raise $10.8 million to fund construction of a Fine Arts Educational Building and outdoor amphitheater, considered the highest priority in the campus master plan.
-This campaign will accommodate the growing needs of our Fine Arts Department and serve current and future students in our middle and high school, preparing the next generation to serve Christ’s eternal kingdom.
+The Woodlands Christian Academy has successfully completed raising $10.8 million to fund construction of the Fine Arts Educational Building and Outdoor Amphitheater Capital Campaign.
+Considered the highest priority in the campus master plan, this building will accommodate the growing needs of our Fine Arts Department and serve current and future students in our middle and high school, preparing the next generation to serve Christ’s eternal kingdom.
+The ceremonial groundbreaking was held on Tuesday, May 30, 2023.
+We look forward to sharing construction updates here until the Grand Opening.

 At Woodlands Christian, we affirm the Biblical teaching that our God is a creative God who created each one of us in His image.
 Therefore, we believe He wants our students to appreciate His creation while they discover and develop their own creative gifts and talents.
 A rich fine arts curriculum can become an integral part of a student’s well-rounded education and provide a powerful opportunity to glorify God.